wordofwarning/wordofwarning.org/current/2019-springsummer/dickie/index.md

 Age advisory: 18+.
 A standing event, some seats will be available for access.
 With no interval, the show lasts approximately 90 minutes and is followed by a DJ set; stay as long as you like, end time *tbc*.
 Features a combination of spoken word, amplified music, flashing lights, with more *tbc*.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
-???
+A 90-minute mix of jungle music, immersive theatre, spoken word, and ritual within a DJ set — *The Rave Space* deconstructs the DJ's role as a status symbol, creating an authentic nightclub experience that is at once intimate and transcendent.

 #### Who is he?
-Will is an artist and performance maker.
-His solo works have toured the UK, including Memories of Suburbia (Buzzcut Festival Glasgow / Battersea Arts Centre London ) Team of the Decades (Latitude Festival / Inbetween Time Bristol / Southbank Centre London) and The Rave Space (Camden People’s Theatre / Quarter Block Party, Cork).
+Will is an artist and performance maker whose solo works have toured the UK + Ireland, including *Memories of Suburbia* (Glasgow's Buzzcut; Battersea Arts Centre), Team of the Decades (Latitude Festival; Bristol's In Between Time; Southbank Centre), and *The Rave Space* (Camden People's Theatre; Cork's Quarter Block Party).

-He also works as an actor, dancer, DJ and director across art forms.
-Recent collaborations include Abigail Conway, Rosana Cade and ZUUK.
-He also work extensively with artists who are learning disabled.
+He also works as an actor, dancer, DJ + director across art forms (recent collaborations include Abigail Conway, Rosana Cade + ZUUK), and works extensively with artists who are learning disabled.

 #### What people have said about *TRS*
 >*…there is more to this than meets the eye and it deserves respect.*<br><a href="http://www.remotegoat.com/uk/review/14140/drumnbass-mash-up-with-personal-overtones" target="_blank">★★★★ remotegoat</a><br>*…a brutal encounter with the self.
 It’s a brave performance, and is an act which jolts you awake.*<br><a href="http://www.ayoungertheatre.com/review-the-rave-space-camden-peoples-theatre" target="_blank">A Younger Theatre</a>